 Sometimes our friends can be our worst enemies, telling us only what we want to hear.
-And if your friend hasn’t been published at least once or twice in professional level publications, then they probably don’t have the aptitude to accurate judge your work (and that’s assuming they can distance themselves from the work on a personal, friendship level).
+And if your friend hasn’t been published at least once or twice in professional-level publications, then they probably don’t have the aptitude to accurately judge your work (and that’s assuming they can distance themselves from the work on a personal, friendship level).

 Also, if you’re thinking of composing one of these emails, you have to ask yourself the question: If you don’t value or trust the judgment of the editor, why send him/her your work?
 Do you think an editor who has read thousands of submissions and headed a publication for five years will have a better grip on what works in their publication better than your friend?
 Eh, probably not.
 What about an editor who is putting together an anthology with a specific vision in mind?
 Eh, probably not.

 Though I won’t lie… despite being an editor and publisher, I can’t help but ALWAYS disagree when another editor rejects my work! 🙂

 This is one of my least favorite types of email to receive.
 It goes something like this: